Euthanasia & End of Life Care

 How do I know when the time is right?

-• Not eating even their favourite foods
+• Is not eating even their favourite foods

-• Restlessness or difficulty resting peacefully
+• Is not resting peacefully

-• Reduced grooming
+• Is not grooming

-• Not sleeping in their usual spots
+• Is not sleeping in their usual places

 A vet is gently petting a white cat

-• Share stories with people who understand the bond you had with your cat.
+• Share stories with people who understand the bond you had with your cat

-• Look after yourself.
+• Look after yourself

 Loss of a Cat

-Supporting Children Through the Loss of a Cat
+Children and the loss of a cat

 Patient Stories